Health and Safety Guidelines at IAAPA Expo

 - COVID-19 Testing

-Rapid-result COVID-19 testing will be available at the Orange Country Convention Center, Nov.
-15-19 from 9 a.m. - 5 p.m. daily.
-The cost is $55 for a rapid antigen test and $200 for a rapid RT-PCR test.
-Tests are available on a first-come, first-served basis.
-In addition, the Orlando International Airport offers rapid-result COVID-19 testing.
+More information will be provided about COVID testing available during IAAPA Expo 2022.
+Testing is currently available at the Orlando International Airport which offers rapid-result COVID-19 testing.
 Information is available here.
 Both CVS and Walgreens also offer COVD-19 services including at-store and at-home testing.
 If you need a test to fly to another country, please check with your airline which COVID-19 test is required and how far in advance of your departure the test may be taken.

 - Personal Accountability Commitment